camcharmar/advent-of-code-2022/README.md

 # Advent of Code 2022

 1. Duplicate `day00` directory and rename for each day
-2. Put challenge input string in `input.js` and export in a useful way
+2. Put challenge input string in `input.txt`
+3. Add test input and parsing logic to `index.js`
-3. Put solution code in `index.js`, and `console.log` your results
+4. Add solution code to `part1.js` and `part2.js`
-4. From project root run `node dayXX`
+5. From project root run `node dayXX`